Plasmodium vivax: Human infection

 P. vivax human infection occurs when an infected mosquito feeds on a human.
 During feeding, the mosquito injects saliva, along with sporozoites, through the skin.
 A proportion of these sporozoites reach the liver.
 There they enter hepatic cells, on which they feed, and reproduce asexually, as described in the next section.
 This process gives rise to thousands of merozoites (plasmodial daughter cells) in the body.

 The incubation period of human infection usually ranges from ten to seventeen days and sometimes up to a year.
-Persistent liver stages allow relapse up to five years after elimination of red blood cell stages and clinical cure.
+Persistent liver stages allow relapse up to five years after the elimination of red blood cell stages and clinical cure.

 Liver stage

 The P. vivax sporozoite enters a hepatocyte and begins its exoerythrocytic schizogony stage.
 This is characterized by multiple rounds of nuclear division without cellular segmentation.
-After a number of nuclear divisions, the parasite cell will segment and merozoites are formed.
+After several nuclear divisions, the parasite cell will segment, and merozoites are formed.

 There are situations where some of the sporozoites do not immediately start to grow and divide after entering the hepatocyte, but remain in a dormant, hypnozoite stage for weeks or months.
 The duration of latency is thought to be variable from one hypnozoite to another and the factors that will eventually trigger growth are not known; this might explain how a single infection can be responsible for a series of waves of parasitaemia or "relapses".
 It has been assumed that different strains of P. vivax have their own characteristic relapse pattern and timing.

 However, such recurrent parasitemia is probably being over-attributed to hypnozoite activation.
 Two newly recognized, non-hypnozoite, probable contributing sources to recurrent peripheral P. vivax parasitemia are erythrocytic forms in bone marrow and the spleen.
 Between 2018 and 2021, it was reported that vast numbers of non-circulating, non-hypnozoite parasites occur unobtrusively in tissues of P. vivax-infected people, with only a small proportion of the total parasite biomass present in the peripheral bloodstream.
 This finding supports an intellectually insightful, paradigm-shifting viewpoint, which had prevailed since 2011 (albeit not believed between 2011 and 2018 by most malariologists and therefore ignored), that an unknown percentage of P. vivax recurrences are recrudescences (having a non-circulating or sequestered merozoite origin), and not relapses (which have a hypnozoite source).
 The recent discoveries concerning bodily parasite biomass distribution did not give rise to this new theory; it was pre-existing, as explained above.
 The recent bone marrow and spleen, etc., findings merely confirm the likely validity of the theory.